-Installing a Nest thermostat is one of the most convenient ways to optimize the day-to-day schedule of your comfort system.
-This smart thermostat can recognize your preferences and automatically make changes.
-But as you may expect, it won’t work properly or at all if you see an error code show up.
-The exact error code provides useful information about the source of the problem, something a professional technician can use to present solutions that much faster.
+Installing a Nest thermostat is one of the best ways to improve the daily schedule of your comfort system.
+This smart thermostat can learn your preferences and automatically make improvements.
+But as you may expect, it won’t work correctly or at all if you see an error code appear.
+The specific error code offers useful information about the root of the problem, something a trained technician can use to present solutions that much faster.

-Listed below are seven of the most common error codes you could discover on your Nest thermostat.
-We’ll review the basics of each error code along with how you might fix it and the approximate cost to do so.
-Keep in mind that while the investment will ultimately be dependent on the precise Nest model, you can expect to pay around $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific components required to finish repairs.
+Here are seven of the most common error codes you could discover on your Nest thermostat.
+We’ll explain the basics of each error code along with how you can address it and the estimated cost to do so.
+Don’t forget that while the investment will ultimately hinge on the exact Nest model, you can expect to pay between $75-$200 for repairs.
+This should include travel and labor costs as well as any specific parts necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and appears when the power is shut off.
-Because this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on the screen until the issue is resolved.
+This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is shut off.
+Since this is a critical power error, the thermostat will swap to the backup battery system.
+The error message will remain on the screen until the problem is dealt with.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have appeared further along in the electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A knowledgeable technician will check electrical connections and wiring until they uncover the source of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring could have disconnected or become damaged, or a disconnection might have occurred further along in your electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A trained technician can inspect electrical connections and wiring until they locate the root of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
-More specifically, the technician should reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not merely a software issue.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.
+Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.

-They’ll detach the power and progressively check each wire, seeing to it that they are fully attached into the connector with the proper amount of uncovered copper.
-When they find the problem connector, it can be swapped for a new one.
+They’ll detach the power and progressively check each wire, seeing to it that they are fully attached into the connector with the correct amount of uncovered copper.
+When they find the damaged connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is particularly hot.
-The HVAC system can break down and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will subsequently shut down.
-In the event the breakers are on, you can examine a few other places before contacting a professional technician.
+This critical error code can show up when the weather outside is severely hot.
+The HVAC system can fail and stop delivering power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually turn off.
+In the event the breakers are on, you can search a couple of other places before consulting a professional technician.

-Since this error can deplete your thermostat’s battery, the first step may be restoring enough power to determine if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and supply power through a USB cable.
-Assuming it displays error code 195, you should continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t uncover anything wrong with these components, it’s maybe best to contact a pro.
+Because this error can consume your thermostat’s battery, the first step may be supplying enough power to find out if this specific error code is what you’re dealing with.
+You can separate the thermostat from its base and deliver power with a USB cable.
+Assuming it reveals error code 195, you can continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to find anything wrong with these components, it will likely be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical error with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
-This can stem from the breaker box, an error from the control board or thanks to a faulty connection in the thermostat.
-The technician will meticulously inspect and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than necessary.
+This will sometimes stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
+Your technician will carefully investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it can still stop you from using the Nest thermostat how you prefer to.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining enough power.
-You can examine the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
+While this error code isn’t critical, it might still stop you from using the Nest thermostat like normal.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
+You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
 If not, you can get a Nest Power Connector.

-During installation of a Nest Power Connector, you may notice error code E297 show up.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector was already installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you might notice error code E297 show up.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

 Just like error code e103, e104 is a critical error originating from an overcurrent.
-If excessive power is transported inside the Nest’s wiring, it can damage internal components and may even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to turn the power off as soon as possible.
-You can then contact a professional technician with the appropriate experience detecting and resolving electrical issues.
+If excessive power is transported through the Nest’s wiring, it can damage internal components and can even be a fire hazard.
+If you see this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s recommended to shut the power off as soon as possible.
+You can then get a hold of a professional technician with the proper experience diagnosing and fixing electrical problems.

 e73 – Critical

-This may be as simple as the breaker being turned off, but it can also be something with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
-If nothing looks to be out of place, it’s best to speak with a local professional.
+This may be as straightforward as the breaker being shut off, but it could also be something with the wiring.
+After switching off the power to your HVAC system and thermostat, you can visually examine the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s time to get in touch with a local professional.